LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * The `##` characters are used to indicate sections or title (text only file)
     * The there is a reference pattern for each SECRET, replace that with your SECRET
 4. In addition to the <code>Secrets</code>, this template has places for other pieces of information you may find handy to save in the same file
-5. At the very beginning, is a place to indicate the last day you updated the file
+5. At the very beginning is a place to indicate the last day you updated the file

 ``` { .bash .copy title="Template to use for Secrets" }
 MySecretsReferenceFile.txt